-The novel begins with Janki’s childhood and her talent which was spotted right since the beginning.
-But she was the daughter of a halwai and would have remained so had it not been for two events – her father taking a mistress who lived with the family and the attack on young Janki which left her disfigured for life.
-Her father leaves the house and never to return after the mistress disappeares and from this point the life of Janki takes a turn.
+The novel begins with Janki’s childhood and her talent which was spotted right from the beginning.
+But she was the daughter of a hallway and would have remained so had it not been for two events – her father taking a mistress who lived with the family and the attack on young Janki which left her disfigured for life.
+Her father leaves the house and never returns after the mistress disappeared and from this point, the life of Janki takes a turn.
 She has to move to Allahabad from Benaras with her mother and brother.
 What follows is a tale both complex and engrossing – her life in the kotha where her mother is sold by their neighbour who also takes away their gold, her mother’s new innings in life as a nautch-woman herself and Janki’s own life as she learns music from the best of ustads and becomes a prodigious singer of the city.

 A shagird must cultivate the great grace of sabr, patience, when a teacher speaks and not interrupt.

-Fortunate I was to be vouchsafed such teachers.
+Fortunately I was to be vouchsafed by such teachers.
 Ah, wash out your mouth with rose water before you utter their names!
 It is by destiny alone and the great benevolence of God that great teachers are granted us.
 They never come cheap, either in money or in reverence.

 The story of Janki is the story of a woman’s place in society as well.
 We enter a world where the “nath-utarni” – the practice of an elder man initiating a young girl into the sexual world – is a common practice; a world where the nautch-girls are also classified according to their talents and their work, where young men are sent to the highest kind of courtesans for training; a world which is on the brink of change – where harmonium is the ‘new’ instrument looked down upon by the ustads; where recording has just started and the artists can now listen to their own singing on gramophones.